Bernard-A/IoTRoam-Tutorial/DNS-Setup.md

 ## Pointer Section

+Once verified that your NetID and JoinEUI provisioned in the Internet are publicly accessible, Next section to follow : [OTAA-Setup]

  * In any case, If you want to go back to the [Readme Page]
  * In any case, If you want to go back to the [Architecture page]
  * In any case, If you want to go back to the [Setting up the End-Device]